 Anyone offering to "target market" for you is offering to send spam on your behalf.

 Avoid avoid opt-out tactics like pre-selected checkboxes.
 Not only is this illegal in Canada, it is unethical.
 The legal alternative is opt-in.

 Getting Help Dealing with Spam

 These sites can help you deal with spam:

-- Canada's Avoid Spam and Electronic Threats has information on how to recognize spam and protect yourself.
+- Canada's Anti-Spam Legislation site has information on how to recognize spam and protect yourself.
+Report spam.